atom/github/docs/rfcs/001-recent-commits.md

 * GitHub avatar for both the committer and (if applicable) author.
 If either do not exist, show a placeholder.
 * The commit message (first line of the commit body) elided if it would be too wide.
 * A relative timestamp indicating how long ago the commit was created.
-* A greyed-out state if the commit is reachable from the remote tracking branch but _not_ from HEAD (meaning, if it has been fetched but not pulled).

 ### Undo